macorisd/TALOS/README.md

 TALOS takes an arbitrary number of **RGB images** as input and produces **instance-level segmentations** for each image, that include binary masks for each object instance, along with their corresponding bounding boxes and semantic labels.

-The pipeline is designed to be **modular**, allowing for easy integration of new models and components.
-The three main stages of the pipeline are as follows:

 <div align="center">

 ![TALOS pipeline](docs/images/talos_pipeline.png)